090988ansarikashif/hello-world/Searx-instances.md

 ## List of public Searx instances

 ### Meta-searx instances
-These are searx instances that source from another searx instance.
-These are useful if you can't decide which searx instance to use:
+These are websites that source from other searx instances.
+These are useful if you can't decide which Searx instance to use:

 | clearnet host | onion host | issuer | source selection method | extra privacy features
 |--|--|--|--|--